wfjm/w11/doc/README_known_issues.md

 Bottom line:
 - the provided scmd scripts work only with SimH V3.9, V3.10 or V3.11-1
 - an update to the SimH V4.* has low priority

-### V0.79 {[issue #29](https://github.com/wfjm/w11/issues/29)} -- migrate from Travis to GitHub actions

-Travis is now defunct and has been removed in [6b8c063](https://github.com/wfjm/w11/commit/6b8c063).
-So it's time to migrate CI/CD to GitHub actions.

 ### V0.50-2 {[issue #28](https://github.com/wfjm/w11/issues/28)} -- RK11: write protect action too slow